ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

             [Passport Visa Signatory](#passport-visa-signatory); or

-        2. The Passport Clearinghouse can rely on a trusted service that provides trust sufficient trust of any of the Passport Broker, Passport Assertion Source and/or Passport Visa Signatory such that the Passport Clearinghouse can establish trust of all three such parties.
+        2. The Passport Clearinghouse can rely on a trusted service that provides sufficient trust of any of the Passport Broker, Passport Assertion Source and/or Passport Visa Signatory such that the Passport Clearinghouse can establish trust of all three such parties.